 Three Sisters Posole

 This soup recipe includes the Three Sisters: corn, beans, and squash.
-They are a nutritionally balanced trio of foods that have been grown, eaten, and held sacred for most agricultural indigenous people of the Americas.
+This trio of foods has been grown, eaten, and held sacred for most agricultural indigenous people of the Americas.

 - Cook the blue corn posole: In a medium sized pot, cover posole with plenty of water and bring to a boil.
 Reduce heat and cook until tender, about 2 hours.
 Drain and set aside.

 - Cook the beans: In a separate medium sized pot, cover beans with plenty of water and bring to a boil.
 Reduce heat and cook until tender, about 1½‐2 hours depending how long the beans were soaked.
 Drain and set aside.

 - In a large pot, add the minced garlic, chopped onion, zucchini, oregano, ground chile, and vegetable stock.
 Bring to a boil, then add the cooked posole and beans.
 Reduce heat and simmer for about 30 minutes to allow the flavors to come together.
 Add sea salt to taste (optional).